bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

   using the Rayleigh Correction Processor.
 - **green** : Optional processing, i.e. cloud classification: An OLCI L1b radiances product is used as input product for the IdePix Pixel Classification Processor.
 The IdePix output product can then be used as optional second input product for the SPP or SICE.
-Internally, IdePix calls the O2 Correction Processor to obtain the O2 waveband transmissions being used to generate the improved cloud classification band 'cloud_over_snow'.
-An optional DEM product can be used as input for the O2 Correction Processor.
+Internally, IdePix calls the O2 Harmonisation Processor to obtain the O2 waveband transmissions being used to generate the improved cloud classification band 'cloud_over_snow'.
+An optional DEM product can be used as input for the O2 Harmonisation Processor.
 If no DEM is specified by the user, the altitude band from the Olci L1b product is used.
 - **grey** : Additional processing options, not directly used in the snow properties retrieval.
-I.e., O2 correction and slope/aspect computation, as outlined above.
+I.e., O2 harmonisation and slope/aspect computation, as outlined above.
 - **solid arrows** : indicate input/output to/from a processing module
 - **dashed arrows** : indicate internal calls of one processing module into another